Types of Benzodiazepines: Potency, Effects and How long they work

 By route of intake

-- Benzos that you can take by mouth: Xanax, Xanax XR, Klonopin, Tranxene, Librium, Valium, Ativan, Restoril, and Halcion.
+- Benzos taken by mouth: Xanax, Xanax XR, Klonopin, Tranxene, Librium, Valium, Ativan, Restoril, and Halcion.
 No doubt, all these medications are available in different formulations for oral use.

 - Injectable Benzos: Valium injection, Ativan Injection.
-As a matter of fact, the injectable forms are used when you need a very rapid drug effect, or you are not able to use other methods due to some problems.
+As a matter of fact, the injectable forms are used when one needs a very rapid drug effect or is not able to use other methods due to some problems.

 - Benzo gel for use into the rectum: Diastat, Diastat Pediatric.
 The doctor may use it to control seizures in the patients who are not able to take other forms of Diazepam.

-By how fast they start acting once you take them: This type of categorization is applicable only to the oral forms.
+By how fast they start acting once a patient takes them: This type of categorization is applicable only to the oral forms.

-- Fast-acting: Valium and Tranxene usually start showing their effects half to one hour after you take them.
+- Fast-acting: Valium and Tranxene usually start showing their effects half to one hour after being taken.

 - Slow-acting: Xanax, Ativan, and Klonopin take a longer time to exert their beneficial effects.